AliceSchuberg/Mini-Game-Plat/README.md

 # Mini-Game-Plat
-CNIT 355 Project: A practise of Internet Communication between Android Apps and Server.
+CNIT 355 Project: A practice of Internet Communication between Android Apps and Server.

 ## WARNING

 Unfortunately, our team has yet not able to find a proper public server (such as AWS) to run our server.

 Due to this reason, this project is currently only LAN enabled, which means you have to follow the steps below and manually configure the ip address and port number to fit in your network environment.

 ##